Katelynn McKnight died a few steps from where she slept.

 Faith Bodnar, executive director of Inclusion BC, an advocacy group for British Columbians with disabilities, told VICE she has been in touch with the man's family.
 She said in addition to having cerebral palsy, he has an IQ lower than 70.
 The man, who is 30, is well-known in his local community, but Bodnar said he hasn't been to work since being shamed.

-"It's just been absolutely devastating for he and his family," she said, adding he has no history of predatory behavior.
+"It's just been absolutely devastating for he and his family," she said, adding he has no history of predatory behaviour.

-She said preying on someone with significant physical and cognitive impairments is a "very low form of behavior" displayed by Creep Catchers.
+She said preying on someone with significant physical and cognitive impairments is a "very low form of behaviour" displayed by Creep Catchers.

 "They groomed and lured him to that spot intentionally knowing what they were doing.
 He didn't understand, nor was he able to process what was happening to him."

 Laforge told VICE he stands by the video.
 He said the initial conversation with the man in the scooter was started by female followers of Surrey Creep Catchers who were pretending to be an escort because "they mess with creepy guys."
 The women, he said, then told the man they had a 14-year-old friend and passed along the chats to Laforge, who acted as the teenager.